 The static testing after three trials proved that the device was fully functional in terms of the temperature, humidity, and light sensors as it gives information thru the microcontroller and the Blynk Application.
 The device was also accurate as it gives same value in both the microcontroller and the Blynk application.
 The sensors were also capable to give values needed in terms of temperature, humidity, and luminosity enough for the range of the standard parameters for growing and cultivating a mushroom.
 Meanwhile, the dynamic testing also proved that the three parameters (temperature, humidity, and luminosity) measured for nine (9) consecutive days were in the range of the standards for growing a mushroom.
 Therefore, the micro-environment created from the greenhouse was suitable for the cultivation of white oyster mushrooms.
 Even though some hours of the day did not have enough luminosity for the mushrooms, the fruits bags in the greenhouse still produce the white oyster mushroom.
 This concludes that a few hours of exposure to light was enough to cultivate a white oyster mushroom.
-The moisture sensor, however, was not met due to its being an insignificant factor in cultivating mushrooms.
 As a final result, the device was 100% functional, accurate, and capable of monitoring the temperature, humidity, and luminosity inside the greenhouse for the production of white oyster mushrooms.